usr2r00t/ChatGTP3-Prompts_Bug-Bounty/README.md

 # ChatGPT Prompts for Bug Bounty 🧠

-A list of ChatGPT Prompts for Web Application Security, Bug Bounty, and Pentesting.
+A list of ChatGPT Prompts for Web Application Security, Bug Bounty and Pentesting.
 </p>

 ---